guyroyse/give-me-some-credit-redisai/README.md

 ## Step 3: Install Dependencies

 This project uses ONNX and ONNX uses protobuf.
 So, before you install the Python libraries, you'll need protobuf installed.
-I'm on a make and I use homebrew so for me this looks like this:
+I'm on a Mac and I use homebrew so for me this looks like this:

     $ brew install protobuf